beautifulchoi/beautifulchoi/README.md

 ---

 ## 🚀 About Me
-- 🔭 Researching 3D vision at the 3D Vision and Robotics Lab, UNIST, under the supervision of Prof. Kyungdon Joo
+- 🧑‍🔬 Researching at the [3D Vision and Robotics Lab, UNIST](https://unist.info), advised by **Prof. Kyungdon Joo**
-- 🏫 Visiting student at the University of Toronto through the AI Convergence Program, supported by IITP (Institute for Information & Communications Technology Planning & Evaluation), a Korean government institution
+- 🏫 Previously visiting scholar at the University of Toronto (AI Excellence Global Innovative Leader Education Program, Funded by Korea Government)
-- 💼 Collaborating on several industrial projects, one is with Samsung Electronics and the other with Modiface
+- 📖 Focusing on visual editing and scene understanding, and currently diving into audio-visual learning
 - 🔥 Passionate about bridging academic research and real-world applications

 ---